-NURS 100 Nursing Success Strategies (1) Concurrent enrollment: NURS 101.
+NURS 100Nursing Success Strategies(1)Concurrent enrollment: NURS 101.
 Provides matriculated nursing students with skills to develop and implement a successful plan of study in the nursing curriculum.
-Emphasis is placed on learning style awareness, goal setting, time management, student nurse stress management, critical thinking skills, study techniques, NCLEX (National Council Licensure Exam) test-taking techniques, and use of academic resources.
-Includes application of practical strategies to enhance the ability to survive and thrive within the academic rigors of a nursing program.
-One class hour weekly for 15 weeks.
+Emphasis is placed on awareness of learning style, goal setting, time management, student nurse stress management, critical thinking skills, study techniques, NCLEX (National Council Licensure Exam) test-taking techniques and use of college academic resources.
+This course focuses on the application of practical strategies to enhance the student's ability to survive and thrive within the academic rigors of a nursing program.
+One class hour weekly for fifteen weeks.

 NURS 101 Fundamentals of Patient Care (8) Concurrent enrollment in or completion of BIOL 203.
-Adult, child, and infant CPR certification required prior to clinicals.
-Provides the foundation for all subsequent nursing courses.
-Students learn the fundamental principles of interpersonal, technical, and cognitive skills related to individualized client care of an adult's basic human needs.
-Learning activities develop the ability to think critically; reason and form judgments; and assess, analyze, and resolve client-centered problems.
-Content includes nursing concepts, infection control, communication principles, assessment and management of basic needs, and perioperative nursing.
-The roles of the nurse as provider and manager of care and member of the profession are introduced.
-Clinical experiences, which begin after four weeks of classroom and laboratory instruction, are correlated with theory by selection of clients in subacute and long-term care settings.
-Additionally, the student is expected to demonstrate competency of selected nursing skills in the nursing campus laboratory.
-Four class hours and 12 clinical laboratory hours weekly.
+Adult, child, and infant CPR certification required prior to clinical.
+This course provides the foundation upon which all nursing courses are built.
+The student will learn the fundamental principles of interpersonal, technical and cognitive skills related to individualized client care of an adult's basic human needs.
+Learning activities are planned to develop the student's ability to think critically, to reason and form judgments, and to assess, analyze and resolve client-centered problems.
+The roles of the nurse as provider of care, manager of care and member of the profession are introduced.
+Clinical experiences are correlated with theory by selection of clients in subacute and long term care settings.
+The student is expected to demonstrate competency of selected nursing skills in the Nursing Lab.
+Four class hours and twelve clinical laboratory hours weekly.

-NURS 102 Nursing in Physical / Mental Health I (8)

-Prerequisite: NURS 101 and BIOL 203.
-Concurrent enrollment in or completion of BIOL 204.
-Adult, child, and infant CPR certification required.
-This course builds upon the skills, abilities, and knowledge from Nursing 101.
-Students learn interpersonal, technical and cognitive skills related to individualized nursing care of adults with common medical/surgical disorders.
-Learning activities develop the ability to think critically; reason and form judgments; and assess, analyze, and resolve client-centered problems.
-Content includes surgical, musculoskeletal, oncological, respiratory, circulatory, digestive, endocrine, urinary, hematological and integumentary disorders.
-The roles of nurse as provider and manager of care and member of the profession are further developed.
+NURS 102 Nursing in Physical / Mental Health I (8)Prerequisite: NURS 101 and BIOL 203.
+Concurrent enrollment in or completion of BIOL 204, NURS 212.
+Adult, child and infant CPR certification.
+This course builds upon the skills, abilities and knowledge developed in Nursing 101.
+The student will learn interpersonal, technical and cognitive skills related to individualized nursing care of adults with common medical-surgical disorders.
+Learning activities are planned to develop the student's ability to think critically, to reason and form judgments, and to assess, analyze and resolve client-centered problems.
+The roles of nurse as provider of care, manager of care and member of the profession are further developed.
 Clinical experiences are correlated with theory by selection of clients in acute care settings.
-Additionally, the student is expected to demonstrate competency of selected nursing skills in the nursing campus laboratory.
-Four class hours and 12 clinical hours weekly.
+The student is expected to demonstrate competency of selected nursing skills in the Nursing Lab.
+Four class hours and twelve clinical laboratory hours weekly.

 NURS 165 Health Care in Great Britain:

-Historical, Contemporary,
+Historical, Contemporary, and

-and Future Perspectives (3)
+Future Perspectives (3)

+This international study-travel course is offered to health care